Nevada Labor Laws

 • Independent contractors

-• Employees covered by a collective bargaining agreement — provided it contains a different overtime requirement
+• Employees covered by a collective bargaining agreement with different overtime pay requirements

 • Employees in retail or service industries, provided they earn at least 1.5 times the standard minimum wage and that more than half of their compensation comes from commissions